 When you use a credit card you decide how much to charge and how much to repay each month.
-Because you make those decisions, a credit card gives some additional insight into how you make independent credit management decisions and sound credit card management is often the best way to improve your scores.
+Because you make those decisions, a credit card gives some additional insight into how you make independent credit management decisions.

-However, you can build a good credit history that will be reflected in good credit scores, without a credit card.
+You can build a good credit history and have strong credit scores, without a credit card.
 Consistently making on time payments on installment loans, such as a car loan, demonstrates that you are a reliable borrower.

 A rich history of on-time installment loan payments will be reflected in good credit scores, even if you don't have a credit card.

 Qualifying for A Credit Card Account

 Here are some options if you would like to open a credit card account but have been unable to qualify for a traditional card on your own: